How to Measure a Bike Tire

 We hope you love the products we recommend.
-We may earn an affiliate commission when you buy through links on our site.
+We may earn an affiliate commission when you buy through links on our site (at no extra cost to you).
 Learn more

 You should learn how to convert millimeters to inches and vice versa.
 This way you will know what to choose if you are looking for tires and know the inch measurement you need, but the tires you are looking at are all in millimeters, for example.